MTGArenaChat/gio/README.md

 # Gio - https://gioui.org

+## Why A Fork
+This is forked so we can support window transparency.
+Currently needs to be cleaned up and implemented across platforms before a pull request can be made to the real repo.

 Immediate mode GUI programs in Go for Android, iOS, macOS, Linux, FreeBSD, OpenBSD, Windows, and WebAssembly (experimental).